If you are in fully online GS 104, then you are required to take the exams with a proctor.

 Students may not possess additional devices with communication capabilities such as cell phones or tablets.

 Students may take reasonable breaks during the exams provided they leave their materials behind.
 The test clock will remain running during breaks.
-Please contact me if there are breaks of inordinate length or frequency.
+Please document any breaks of inordinate length or frequency.

 You may make adjustments to the written rules as necessary in your professional opinion.
-For example, if the website went down for half an hour, then you could give the student an extra half hour.
-Or if there is a student with a documented disability, then you should obey any accommodation letter from Chemeketa or the student's home institution.
+For example, if there is a student with a documented disability, then you should obey any accommodation letter from Chemeketa or the student's home institution.
+Or if a fire alarm disrupts the test, then you can stop the clock.
 Please contact me if you make adjustments.

 Please collect all paper the students have written upon at the end of the exam (they may keep their notes).
 Then please keep this paper for two weeks after the exam.